Black Girl Chef's Whites

 Carefully pour the custard over the asparagus and cheese in each pie shell.
 Bake the quiche in a 350 degree oven for 40-45 minutes, or until the custard is set.

-Prep time: Cook time: Total time: Yield: 2 9″ quiche
+Prep time: 15 mins Cook time: 45 mins Total time: 1 hour Yield: 2 9″ quiche

 You are very welcome.
 I am so glad it was a hit, and your version sounds delicious too.
 I may have to make a kale, bacon and onion quiche now!